 Of course, an article on managing periods while traveling would be remiss without mentioning menstrual cups which have surged into popularity in recent years.
 Although not right for everyone or every travel style, menstrual cups can be a way to manage period flow without the need to locate replenishments when you run low on pads or tampons.

-While some regions of South America have been heavily influenced by propagandistic advertising which promoted tampon use as immoral, the increasingly globalized, young, and upwardly mobilized population is re-claiming women’s empowerment, preference, options around menstruation products- and with that reshaping the availability of menstrual products in stores in South America.
+Some regions of South America have been heavily influenced by propaganda that promoted tampon use as immoral.
+However, the increasingly globalized, young population is reclaiming women’s empowerment, preference, and options for menstruation products.
+With that, the availability of menstrual products in stores in South America is changing.